isomerpages/pris-test/_learn-about-corrections/Community Corrections/Community Based Programmes.md

 CBPs provide opportunities for supervisees, to gradually reintegrate in the community by building up their capacities to reconnect with their families and be gainfully employed as contributing members of the society.

 Eligible inmates will be assessed for CBP.
 The Singapore Prison Service (SPS) makes a holistic assessment their suitability for CBP, taking into consideration their latest rehabilitation progress, general conduct, and reintegration plans.
-If your loved ones are assessed suitable for CBP, the next-of-kin or person appointed will be informed in due course.
+If your loved ones are assessed to be suitable for CBP, the next-of-kin or person appointed will be informed in due course.

 ![](/images/Rehabilitation/CBP%20Info.jpeg)